 The idea that green tea might play a significant role in hair regrowth stems from the fact that it’s a rich source of polyphenols, particularly epigallocatechin-3-gallate or EGCG.
-It is EGCG that appears to have the potential to reverse hair loss.
+It is EGCG that appears to have the potential to reverse hair loss and regroe hair.
 The way EGCG probably exerts its hair loss effect is by preventing action of an enzyme known as 5 alpha reductase.
 This enzyme is responsible for converting testosterone in the body to dihydroxytestosterone or DHT.
 When this occurs, it shortens the life of the hair follicle resulting in premature hair loss.
 When EGCG acts to inhibit this particular enzyme, conversion to DHT doesn’t occur which means there is less loss of hair.
 According to this mechanism, green tea and hair loss may be, indeed, intimately related.

 Does this effect hold true in actual clinical trials?
 Two studies have been published recently relating to green tea and hair loss.
 One, published in the journal Phytomedicine in 2007 showed that the EGCG found in green tea promoted hair growth in cell culture.
 Another study published in the Journal of the National Medical Association in 2005 demonstrated that the polyphenols in green tea promoted hair regrowth in thirty-three percent of the mice who receive it in their drinking water.
 As of yet, no trials in humans have been published.